scandum/wolfsort/README.md

 Quadsort
 --------
-[quadsort]((../quadsort "quadsort") is used for sorting arrays with fewer than 512 elements, the partitions creates by wolfsort, as well as to sort any array that fails partitioning.
+[quadsort](https://github.com/scandum/quadsort "quadsort") is used for sorting arrays with fewer than 512 elements, as well as the partitions created by wolfsort, and to sort any array that fails partitioning.

 Adaptive partitioning